Xuedinan/CS5004Final/README.md

     HR
     - Getters for attributes
     - Make attendance
-    - Advanced methods for HR (Add on to all Head methods)
+    - Advanced methods for HR (On top of all Head methods)

         // promote employee to HEAD
         void addHead(People employee);